 Card networks, such as Visa and Mastercard, operate databases known as Terminated Merchant Files (TMFs) that contain information about accounts that have been closed by credit card processors around the world for high chargebacks or violations of card brand rules.

-All processors must check a TMF when accepting a new user, and are also required to add merchants to a TMF if the account is closed and meets TMF criteria.
+All payment processors must check these databases when accepting a new user, and must also add merchants to the database if they close the account and it meets TMF criteria.

 Being placed on a TMF can have serious effects.
 While they’re only supposed to be informational tools during the account application process, many entities refuse to accept businesses or individuals listed on a TMF.
 For this reason, it’s important to be aware of TMF criteria and make sure you avoid becoming eligible.